monolive/hdfs-shred/README.md

 Distributed vs Centralised process; In some architectures it may be preferable to run this process from a central MapReduce job rather than a set of distributed workers.
 This of course comes with its own challenges, most particularly executing remote shell commands on every DataNode.
 This implmentation is a distributed one because it suits the environment it is being designed for.

-This implementation uses the JVM-reliant HDFS library for Python.
-It would be more effecient to use the HDFS3 library (http://hdfs3.readthedocs.io/en/latest/) however it has dependencies not readily available on older estates that this service is targetted at.
+This implementation uses the JVM-reliant HDFScli library for Python (http://hdfscli.readthedocs.io/en/latest/).
+It would be more effecient to use the HDFS3 library (http://hdfs3.readthedocs.io/en/latest/) as it natively retrieves block info, however it has dependencies not readily available on older estates that this service is targeted at.

 ## Versioning Notes
 0.0.1 Initial draft of logic using linux cp to maintain file control after hdfs delete